 On the Mapping tab of your sink transformation, you can map the incoming columns on the left to the destinations on the right.
 When you sink data flows to files, Data Factory will always write new files to a folder.
-When you map to a database dataset, you can generate a new table that uses this schema by setting Save Policy to Overwrite.
-Or insert new rows in an existing table and then map the fields to the existing schema.
+When you map to a database dataset, you will choose database table operation options to insert, update, upsert, or delete.

 In the mapping table, you can multiselect to link multiple columns, delink multiple columns, or map multiple rows to the same column name.

 To always map the incoming set of fields to a target as they are and to fully accept flexible schema definitions, select Allow schema drift.

 To reset your column mappings, select Re-map.